hrbyyy/AutoWave/README.md

 4.To run the main file for each dataset successfully, replace datapath or inpath in main file with the path of data that has been already preprocessed in your own environment.

-5.p0 in each main file refers to the directory where results are stored, which will be used as inpath in the post_process.py and sta.py
+5.p0 in each main file refers to the directory where results are stored, which will be used as inpath in post_process.py and sta.py for each dataset.